SenpaiHunters/Clakr/README.md

 - **Q: Do you plan on supporting any lower macOS version?**
   - A: No, macOS 12 is the lowest i plan to support, however, you may be able to build it for lower.

+- **Q: Is Clakr available through Homebrew?**
+  - A: Currently, Clakr is not available as a Homebrew cask.
+The project has not yet met the criteria for inclusion in the main Homebrew repository.
+However, adding Clakr to Homebrew is on our roadmap.
+If you're experienced with creating Homebrew casks and would like to contribute, we welcome pull requests or direct guidance on this matter!
+If you require anything for us, feel free to send me a message.

 </details>

 ---